Arrested for DWI or DUI?

 Under Texas law, driving while intoxicated is a criminal offense that can have extremely serious legal consequences.
 If you find yourself facing these charges, consult with an experienced DWI attorney right away.
 Flanigan Law Form serves clients in Bryan and College Station, TX.
 Driving while intoxicated (DWI) is a dangerous act that not only increases the risk of accidents, but it can also have a detrimental effect on a person’s life and future opportunities.

 Driving While Intoxicated can send you to jail for up to 6 months and carry thousands of dollars in fines if your BAC (Blood Alcohol Content) is 0.08 or more.
 The penalties are even more severe if the police believe your BAC is 0.15 or more -- up to 1 year in jail and double the fines!

 If you don't act within 15 days, your Driver's License will be suspended!

-Breath test with an accusation of your 0.08 BAC or more?
+Did you do a breath test with an accusation of your 0.08 BAC or more?

-Refuse to submit to a test?
+Did you refuse to submit to a test?

-Get a document from police entitled "Notice of Suspension - Temporary Driving Permit?"
+Did you get a document from police entitled "Notice of Suspension - Temporary Driving Permit?"

 You only have 15 days from your arrest to file a request for a hearing to fight your DL suspension.
 If you don't file anything, you lose your DL for